BEST New Orleans Car Accident Lawyer

 What Information is in a New Orleans Accident Report?

-The information included in the New Orleans accident report can significantly impact the amount of money you received for your injuries and property damage.
+The information included in the New Orleans car accident report can significantly impact the amount of money you received for your injuries and property damage.
 The at-fault insurance company will read through every word and will usually not even consider accepting responsibility for the accident until doing so to determine their driver was at fault for the accident.
 Don’t let the insurance company use the report against you.
-Contact us right now before you speak with the insurance company.
+Contact us right now and speak with our insurance lawyers.

 - Item Number,